stevekrouse/WoofJS/README.md

 WoofJS is developed with :heart: by [The Coding Space](http://thecodingspace.com).

-*Notice: this is new software and is under rapid development, so expect things to break and be frequently changed.
-We expect our first stable release will come out by June 2016.*
+<b>Notice</b>: *This is new software and is under rapid development, so expect things to break and be frequently changed.
+We expect our first stable release will come out by the end of Summer 2016.
+Until our first stable release, this software <b>only runs on desktop Chrome</b>, at which point we will support all modern desktop and mobile browsers.*

 ## Getting Started